woman doing meditation

 For example, a 12-week yoga practice improves mood and decreases anxiety even more than walking exercises by increasing GABA in the thalamus [7].

-Exercise Positively Affects GABA Function
+2. Exercise Can Increase GABA Naturally and Positively Affect GABA Function

 Scientific studies assessed the effects of physical activity on neurophysiological measures of inhibition or relaxation.
 In the prefrontal cortex, the inhibitory effect of exercise is largely mediated by the activation of GABA receptors [8].